-Under the requirements of AASB 101: "Presentation of Financial Statements", we must classify all of our expenses (apart from any finance costs and our share of net profit/loss from jointly controlled and associated entities) according to either the nature (type) of the expense or the function (activity to which the expense relates).
+Under the requirements of AASB 101: "Presentation of Financial Statements", we must classify all of our expenses (apart from any finance costs and our share of net profit/loss from joint ventures and associated entities) according to either the nature (type) of the expense or the function (activity to which the expense relates).
 We have chosen to classify our expenses using the nature classification as it more accurately reflects the type of operations we undertake.

 Earnings before interest, income tax expense, depreciation and amortisation (EBITDA) reflects our profit for the year prior to including the effect of net finance costs, income taxes, depreciation and amortisation.
 Depreciation and amortisation are calculated in accordance with AASB 116: "Property, Plant and Equipment" and AASB 138: "Intangible Assets" respectively.
-We believe that EBITDA is a relevant and useful financial measure used by management to measure the company's operating performance.
+We believe that EBITDA is a relevant and useful financial measure used by management to measure the Company's operating performance.

-Our management uses EBITDA and earnings before interest and income tax expense (EBIT), in combination with other financial measures, primarily to evaluate the company's operating performance before financing costs, income tax and non-cash capital related expenses.
+Our management uses EBITDA and earnings before interest and income tax expense (EBIT), in combination with other financial measures, primarily to evaluate the Company's operating performance before financing, income tax and non-cash capital related expenses.

-In consideration of the capital intensive nature of our business, EBITDA is a useful supplement to net profit in understanding cash flows generated from operations that are available for payment of income taxes, debt servicing and capital expenditure.
 In addition, we believe EBITDA is useful to investors because analysts and other members of the investment community largely view EBITDA as a key and widely recognised measure of operating performance.

-EBIT is a similar measure to EBITDA, but takes into account the effect of depreciation and amortisation.
+EBIT is a similar measure to EBITDA, but it takes into account depreciation and amortisation.